PhD, Charles Darwin University, 2013

 Dr Bar-Zeev is Fellow of the Royal Australasian College of Physicians, dual certified in general pediatrics and infectious diseases, Fellow of the Australasian College of Tropical Medicine, Fellow of the Royal Statistical Society (UK) and an Accredited Statistician with the Statistical Society of Australia.
 His PhD in epidemiology was undertaken at the Menzies School of Health Research, Charles Darwin University, in Darwin, northern Australia.
 Dr Bar-Zeev has 20 years’ experience in global child health across East Asia, the Pacific and Africa, and has worked with the WHO, UNICEF and Save the Children.
 He has received funding from Gates Foundation, PATH, CDC, NIH and industry.

-Conflict of interest declaration: Dr Bar-Zeev has in the past initiated and obtained research support from Glaxo-Smith-Kline Biologicals and from Takeda Pharmaceuticals.
-These grants covered costs of field staff in project sites in Malawi.
+Conflict of interest declaration: Dr Bar-Zeev has initiated and obtained research support from Glaxo-Smith-Kline Biologicals, Takeda Pharmaceuticals, Merck Sharp & Dohme and the Serum Institute of India.
 He has not received personal payment or any other benefit from any pharmaceutical company, and has no financial interests in the vaccine industry.